 Complementary and Alternative Therapies

 Someone with whooping cough needs antibiotics.
-Do not use herbs and supplements alone, especially for children.
+DO NOT use herbs and supplements alone, especially for children.
 Supplements, herbs, and homeopathy may help you get better faster when used along with conventional medications.
 Always talk with your doctor if you are using alternative therapies in addition to medication, and work with a knowledgeable provider.Nutrition

 Give small, frequent meals of vegetable broths, steamed vegetables, and fresh fruit.

-There aren't any studies that use specific herbs to treat whooping cough.
+There are no studies that use specific herbs to treat whooping cough.
 These herbs have been used traditionally to treat coughs and strengthen the immune system.
-All have side effects and can interact with other medications, so it's crucial to talk to your doctor or your pediatrician before using any of these herbs.
-Your doctor can help you find out if these herbs would help you or your child, and can help you determine the right dose.
+All have side effects and can interact with other medications, so it is crucial to talk to your doctor or your pediatrician before using any herbs.
+Your doctor can advise you about whether these herbs would help you or your child, and can help you determine the right dose.

 - Garlic ( Allium sativum ).
-Garlic can interact with many medications, including some medications used to treat HIV, and may raise the risk of bleeding, especially if you also take blood-thinners such as warfarin (Coumadin) or clopidogrel (Plavix).
+Garlic can interact with many medications, including some medications used to treat HIV, and may raise the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin) or clopidogrel (Plavix).

 Expectorants (help get rid of mucus):